luau-lang/rfcs/docs/luau-mascot.md

 ![Hina the Seal](../mascot.png)

-We propose naming her Hina, after the Hawaiaan goddess of the moon.
+We propose naming her Hina, after the Hawaiian goddess of the moon.
 The word moon itself in Hawaiian (_mahina_) is derived from this name, and it pays a small homage to Luau's "moon" roots in Lua while staying within the existing theme and not being too heavy-handed.